-Transfer to another position within the College may be approved when made under conditions that are mutually beneficial to the College and to the person concerned.

-Transfers for promotion are particularly endouraged for qualified persons.
+Transfer to another position within the College may be approved when made under conditions that are mutually beneficial to the College and the person concerned.
+Transfers for promotion are particularly encourage for qualified persons.
 Each transfer request will be judged on its own merits.
-Transfer by employee requests are normally made only after the employee has satisfactorily completed the six (6) month probationary period.
-Employees who wish to transfer to another position must confer with their supervisors and the Human Resources which will advise the individual of the position availability and position requirements.
+Transfer by employee requests is normally made only after the employee has satisfactorily completed the six (6) month probationary period.
+Employees who wish to transfer to another position must confer with their supervisors and Human Resources which will advise the individual of the position availability and position requirements.

-In order that the conditions of transfer may be reviewed and evaluated, the procedures outlined below are applied to transfer request affecting personnel other than faculty and principal administrators:
+So that the conditions of transfer may be reviewed and evaluated, the procedures outlined below are applied to transfer requests affecting personnel other than faculty and principal administrators:

-1. The transfer request must be reviewed and evaluated by Human Resources.
-The candidate's qualifications will be examined in the same manner as those of a new applicant.

-2. The transfer evaluation must include a performance rating by the transferee's current supervisor.
-A form to be used for evaluation purposes or a letter in lieu of an evaluation form must be furnished to the Human Resources.

-3. Lateral transfers (transfers without promotion) will not be approved with an accompanying increase in salary.

-4. The department from which the transfer is being made is entitled to at least two (2) weeks' notice.

-5. All transfers and promotions are subject to approval by the Administrative Supervisor and the President.

-6. Employees will be promoted on the basis of qualification.
+- The transfer request must be reviewed and evaluated by Human Resources.
+The candidate's qualifications will be examined in the same manner as those of a new applicant. - The transfer evaluation must include a performance rating by the transferee's current supervisor.
+A form to be used for evaluation purposes or a letter in place of an evaluation form must be furnished to Human Resources. - Lateral transfers (transfers without promotion) will not be approved with an accompanying salary increase. - The department from which the transfer is being made is entitled to at least two (2) weeks' notice. - All transfers and promotions are subject to approval by the Administrative Supervisor and the President. - Employees will be promoted based on qualification.
 Where there are two or more equally qualified applicant employees for transfer into the same position, the employee's length of service will be the determinant.